 4. Bless Your Pastor to Rest

 With the best of intentions most pastors overwork.
 They work long hours, minister on the evenings and weekends, and carry heavy burdens.
 Often they don’t keep a regular Sabbath day for spiritual rest, play, enjoying family, and personal worship.
 They may have never taken a Sabbatical.
 (Every seven years a pastor needs a Sabbatical of about three months.)
 Ask your elders to encourage and provide resources for your pastor to rest.
 (These “Pastor Stress Statistics” demonstrate the great need pastors have to receive soul care.
-For help planning a sabbatical, check out Soul Shepherding’s Sabbatical Guide.)
+For help planning a sabbatical, check out Soul Shepherding’s Sabbatical Guide.
+We also offer an online Sabbatical Guide course.
+This program has everything you need to experience rest and renewal on your Sabbatical.)

 5. Pray For Your Pastor (This is the Most Important!)